Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 # Django Tutorial Part 6: Forms

-This is the 6th part of using the official django tutorial in the one-click-django environment.
+This is part 6 of the tutorial.
 Make sure you finished [Part 5](tutorial_part5.md)

 **Quick reminder**:

-In parts 1-5 you have created the polls app, and added initial data with the django admin.
-The website already serves a few pages with the app urls, views, and templates.
+In parts 1-5 you created and deployed the polls app, which now runs several web pages, with models, views and templates.
+You also entered initial data with the django admin.

+In this part, you will add voting data via a standard web-page form.

 ## Intro to Forms in Django

-Until now, the browser requests from the django site was a simple URL.
-Django had to matched the URL with the urls list in the urls.py files, and once a match was found, django called the correct view for that URL.

-When you use forms, the client (the browser) sends additional information .
-If it's a GET form, the form arguments are sent in the url.
-When it's a post form, via HTTP:
+When you use forms, the browser sends the form's data as additional information.
+If it's a GET form, the form's arguments are sent in the url.
+When it's a POST form, the arguments are sent via HTTP:

 Feature | GET | POST